mattbierner/blog.mattbierner.com/_posts/2017-04-18-i-am-a-camera.md

 Finally, to complete the photoshoot experience, I hooked up the SR-T 101's shutter button to the Pi's GPIO.
 Depress the button and a python script uses OpenCV to capture the current frame of the stream and post it to Twitter under the *Buggles* inspired `#iamacamera` hashtag.
 (Yes they actually did record more than one song.)
 Instagram or SnapChat would be a better fit for this type of project, but those crusty old fucks don't provide an official API for uploading images, and my non-sanctioned API usage attempts on those platforms have never ended well.

 And that's the hardware.
-As you can see, it's all just cheep consumer grade stuff duct taped together, in both a metaphorical and literal sense.
+As you can see, it's all just cheap consumer grade stuff duct taped together, in both a metaphorical and literal sense.
 Nothing fancy.
 But this little device actually turned out to be by far the most robust modded reality gadget that I've put together thus far.
 With my phone no longer drawing power from the Pi, I could get well over three hours of streaming, and with no cables to jostle loose, the wireless stream was surprisingly durable.
 My damn phone's battery was actually the limiting factor here, and I had to use another portable battery pack just to keep it limping along.

 # A Day at the Park